SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 ### 2. Identity Creation
   1. [Create new identity](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#create-a-new-user-with-users) with required fields in the core and enterprise extensions.
   * Temporarily save the Concur UUID the ID of user for user retrieval.
-  * Temporarily save the provisioning the ID of request for verfifying provision status.
+  * Temporarily save the provisioning the ID of request for verifying provision status.
   2. [Verify response](#verify_response) response from SAP Concur is correct using the provisioning request ID from user creation.
   3. [Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) user data to verify data completion and correctness. request from above with the Concur UUID of the newly created user.
   * If there are errors in response, resolve errors and try again.
-If there are questions, please reach out to your Concur support representitive for assistance.
+If there are questions, please reach out to your Concur support representative for assistance.
 ### 3. Updating an Identity
   1. [Update](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#update-a-user-with-users-endpoint) an attribute of the new identity using the Concur UUID of the identity that was created.
  2. [Verify response](#verify_response) response from SAP Concur is correct using the provisioning request ID from user update.
   3. [Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) user data to verify data completion and correctness. request from above with the Concur UUID of the created user.
   * If there are errors in response, resolve errors and try again.
-If there are questions, please reach out to your Concur support representitive for assistance.
+If there are questions, please reach out to your Concur support representative for assistance.
  ### 4. Spend or Travel extension profile update
   1. [Add](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#update-a-user-with-users-endpoint) spend or travel attribute of the new identity using the Concur UUID of the identity that was created.
   * Verify [required](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#schema) fields for spend and travel.